turnkeylinux-apps/cakephp/README.rst

      they **ARE NOT** configured to install automatically.
 See `CakePHP documentation`_ for upgrading.

-- Includes TurnKey Web Control panel with links to useful references, relevant path information, and CakePHP checks (convenience).
+- Includes a turnkey php shim with links to useful references, relevant path information.
 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).